CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 How do we make sure we have avoided a benign post-processing language initiative?
 Imagine, for a moment, tech in films in the near-distant past; the pre-NCIS days when a security camera had seemingly infinite resolution.
 How do we continually claim to ”enhance” that which we’ve already ”enhanced” before?
 This is the moment.
 Translation concurrent — when optimization is most important is when the modern SEO is at most risk of being left detached from the crucial process of scoping high-value content.
 The SEO drills down into intent markers and present at the moment where a proper foundation is built.

 ### Tiny losses
 A large agency might favor the translation outsourcing path.
 The risk here is to lose the ability to remain beneficial and to gather metrics using a plethora of translators, reviewers and proofreaders.
 The success of Spanish SEO success may trim and fall short to the negativity of ineffective translation.
-Once optimized, content suited for bot consumption in English are exported to ”quality assurance” reviewers of the coherence of the language at best.
+Once optimized, content suited for bot consumption in English is exported to ”quality assurance” reviewers of the coherence of the language at best.
 Beware, as with a large agency, that level of detail may be as close as you can get to capable SEOs at a critical point in the process.

 The fight is to dispense with static snapshots.
 Assure the deliverable are dynamic readouts of market information.